A. The name of this corporation is the "National Association for Holistic Aromatherapy" (hereafter referred to as "NAHA" or the "Association".

 C. Proposed bylaw amendments shall require the majority vote of the Board of Directors and Professional/Business members for adoption.

-D. The Executive Committee may not amend NAHA bylaws.
+D. The Executive Committee may not amend NAHA bylaws except as required to make them conform with federal, state, or local laws.

 The purpose of NAHA Chapters shall be to hold meetings and conduct business on a local level for the Association.
 Each chapter shall provide professional and social networking opportunities, free educational talks open to the public and NAHA members, perform public relations activities on behalf of the association and support the activities and programs of the National Association for Holistic Aromatherapy for the express purpose of providing resources to the general public and NAHA members for the advancement of aromatherapy knowledge and application as well as other holistic health modalities.